rust-syndication/rss/README.md

 // write the channel to a writer channel.write_to(writer).unwrap();

-// conver the channel to a string let string = channel.to_string();
+// convert the channel to a string let string = channel.to_string();
 ```